30th January 2020

 Testing products and asking questions on behalf of all consumers since 1957, Which? have grown to become one of the most influential organisations consumers turn to for expert advice to help with life’s decisions and important moments.

 But is this an out of date approach?
-Have we as consumers become dependent on organisations like this and lost our sense of self-assurance when it comes to purchasing new products?
+Have we as consumers become dependent on organisations like this and lost our sense of self-assurance when it comes to purchasing products?

 We at Ebac think so.